Scaffolding Parts: 11 Different Components Of Scaffolding

 Specifications:

-• Dimensions: A typical sole board measures approximately 225mm in width, 38mm in thickness, and is often around 450mm to 600mm in length.
+• Dimensions: A typical sole board measures approximately 225mm in width, 38mm in thickness, and is often around 450mm to 600mm long.

 • Material: Sole boards are usually made from strong, durable timber capable of supporting the weight of the scaffolding and any loads that will be placed on it.